Aravind519/Aravind519.JS-Projects.github.io/README.md

 displayed in the middle of the two choices(Yours and computer) with sound effects.

 4. CHANGE THE COLOR OF ALL THE BUTTONS:
- All the buttons will change their colors to the color you selected(Red,Green,Yellow,Blue).
+ All the buttons will change their colors to the color you have selected(Red,Green,Yellow,Blue).
 RESET will bring back the buttons to their original colors, whereas RANDOM is used to generate random colors.

 5. BLACKJACK GAME: